 Each one that decides to work with Shopify will likely never return to the clutches of the Bezos empire.

 Merchants will benefit from connecting with one another and creating communities within their niches to help business boom for everyone.
 Shopify offers the kind of environment where mutual success is beneficial.
 Amazon offers a soulless cubical in their bland mega-menu of a website.

 - Amazon leaves merchants no choice but to compete on price

 - Shopify allows merchants to compete with compelling brands and products

 Shopify hasn’t tried to compete directly with Amazon.
 This is good because to do so would involve playing Amazon’s own game, and likely ripping up the relationships the firm has built with merchants in the process.

 More businesses will flock to Shopify as it continues to expand around the world, bringing new services and tools for merchants.
 This is the best way to compete against the current eCommerce king.

 Shopify has had massive growth in 2020 and will continue to see more in the coming years.
-Expansion into the Asia-Pacific region, as well as Europe, Latin America, and elsewhere will allow the eCommerce company to build more of a presence and bring more benefits to merchants.
+The Shopify international expansion will allow the company to build more of a presence and bring more benefits to merchants.